eboxr/pie-sky/PieSkySite/content/fruit-pies/peach.md

 shortDescription: ""

 # type must be "products"
-type: "fruit-draft"
+type: "fruit"

 # product Images
 # first image will be shown in the product page
 images:
-  - image: "images/products/product-3.png"
+  - image: "images/fruit-pies/peach.jpg"
 ---